Fannie Mae to sell $2 bln in bills on Wednesday

 Bids will be accepted from authorized dealers from 9:00 a.m. until 9:45 a.m.

-Settlement is Sept.
-14-15.
-(Reporting by Caryn Trokie; Editing by James Dalgleish)
+Settlement is Aug.
+10-11.
+(Reporting by Caryn Trokie, Editing by Chizu Nomiyama)